-For someone who has worked creating and publishing content for some 15 years, I consider content and, may I say, its’ subsequent communication is essential to the success of any business.
+For someone who has worked creating and publishing content for over 15 years, I consider content and, may I say, its’ subsequent communication is essential to the success of any business.

 However, content is only powerful if it gets seen or heard by the target audience at which it is aimed.

 Content comes in many forms, of course.
 This can include video clips – in both real or animated format and it can include visual content such as images, logos, gifs and infographics.

 With sites like Instagram, all these different types of visual images can be a powerful tool, especially for b2c marketers.

 Audio content is also an option. e.g. sound bites – maybe your own voice recording or a radio interview for example.
 Audio clips may be particularly useful if your prospects spend a lot of their ‘research’ time driving in their car.

 Written Content – Leave it to the experts

 Then we come to good old written content.
 It never goes out of fashion and we can all write it very easily.
 Is that maybe not quite true, dare I say?

 It doesn’t go out of fashion – that’s true, and maybe words and styles may change.

 Do we all find it easy to write?
 No, that’s certainly not the case with the majority of people I talk with.